LadyKillerr/Delivery-Demon/README.md

 # Delivery-Demon
 Funny top-down driving game - My First Time Creating A Game

 This project is a 2D driving game written using the Unity game engine.
-This game was built primarily for self-educational purposes with guidance from [this tutorial](https://www.udemy.com/course/unitycourse/)
+This game was built primarily for self-educational purposes

 ### Gameplay Features